sergioB79/theForge/site/forge/content/forge/others/rejected/crypto-hype-cycles.md

 SUBTITLE: Fever Without Witness

+INFO:
+Examines crypto booms as attention-weather, not a canonically transformative Forge ordeal.
+Shows how fortunes, reputations, and perceptions mutate under market pressure and collective delusion.
+Argues these cycles lack presence, responsibility, and binding symbolic structure required for real rites.
+Concludes crypto spectacle injures and reshapes people, yet rarely clarifies or commits them to repair.

 Crypto hype cycles look like ordeal from a distance: people gather, speak in omens, risk money, and emerge changed.
 But this is not Forge-canonical.
 It is a weather system of attention—loud, contagious, and rarely owned by anyone present enough to be accountable.

 ❌ WHY THIS SUBJECT DOES NOT BELONG IN THE FORGE